 You can launch any campaign regardless of the format and digital channel with Epom.
 To serve DOOH, you should set your banner and placement as “non-standard” and integrate the server with your digital signage software.

 Let’s go out tonight!
-Test out Epom ad server for 14 days to serve spectacular, robustly optimized DOOH campaigns.
+Test out the Epom ad server for 14 days to serve spectacular, robustly optimized DOOH campaigns.

 Test Now